upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 How valuable the ID is to the owner
 How expensive it is to get another one
 Doesn't depend on deposit, but rather on future work and value of the ID.
 Thus deposit is unnecessary.
-By encreasing the price we bargain with bots.
+By encreasing the price we bargain with bots, allure bots to surrender.

 ## P. Pool size
 If Botnet reward is not used, pool size shows group's trust to all of its members.